 Without any hesitant, I picked the Porkchop Deluxxe ($18), the dish the restaurant was named after.
 The bone-in chop was topped with some gravy, 2 beautiful fried free range eggs, some roasted kale, and a fluffy biscuit.
 There was definitely a lot of soul on the plate.
 Seasoned and cooked nicely, the pork was moist and flavourful.
 The biscuit and and gravy were also fantastic.
-But surprisingly, the roasted kale impressed me the most – as I normally find eating fresh kale chopped up in a salad little unpleasant because of the rough and fibery texture, I definitely prefer this cooked version, which is tender but succulent, and soaked up with so much flavour from seasoning and the gravy.
+But surprisingly, the roasted kale impressed me the most – as I normally find eating fresh kale chopped up in a salad little unpleasant because of the rough and fibery texture, I definitely buy tramadol on line prefer this cooked version, which is tender but succulent, and soaked up with so much flavour from seasoning and the gravy.

 William’s Frank’s Scramble ($12) was packed of greens and delightful flavours.
 And the extra side bacon ($2) was made in the house, and had a beautiful amber colour, reminding me Laap Yuk that I had in China when I was a kid.
 The smokiness was subtle, and the taste was somewhat in between bacon and prosciutto.